gajus/contents/README.md

 ## Markup

 Table of contents is an ordered list element.
 The list is nested to represent the heading hierarchy.
-The default behavior is to represent each heading using a hyperlink (See [Bonding][]), e.g.
+The default behavior is to represent each heading using a hyperlink (See [Bonding][#bonding]), e.g.

 ```html
 <h1>JavaScript</h1>